-The definition used for environmental and social risk management primarily refers to framework Task force on Climate Related Financial Disclosures (TCFD) and to the EBA report on management and supervision of ESG risks for credit institutions and investment firms.
-The definition used for social risks also refers to the framework The United Nations Sustainable Development Goals (SDGs) and the International Sustainability Standards Boards (ISSB), Global Reporting Initiative (GRI), UN 2030 agenda for sustainable development and the SDGs and Principles for Responsible Banking (PRB).

-SBAB follows the State Ownership Policy and principles for state-owned enterprises 2020, which also encompasses the Guidelines for external reporting in state-owned enterprises and Guidelines for remuneration and other terms of employment for senior executives in state-owned enterprises.
-The state's ownership policy states that SBAB, as a state-owned company, must act exemplary in sustainable business, and work strategically, integrate issues into the business strategy and set strategic sustainability goals.
+The definition used for environmental and social risk management primarily refers to the CSRD framework and to the EBA report on management and supervision of ESG risks for credit institutions and investment firms.
+During 2024, SBAB conducted an extensive analysis on the upcoming guidelines from EBA on the management of ESG risks, which will be, when entered into force, integrated in the structure of SBAB's ESG risk management framework.
+The definition used for social risks also refers to the framework The United Nations Sustainable Development Goals (SDGs) and the International Sustainability Standards Boards (ISSB), the EU Corporate Sustainability Reporting Directive (CSRD) UN 2030 agenda for sustainable development and the SDGs and Principles for Responsible Banking (PRB).
+SBAB follows the State Ownership Policy and principles for state-owned enterprises 2020, which also encompasses the Guidelines for external reporting in stateowned enterprises and Guidelines for remuneration and other terms of employment for senior executives in state-owned enterprises.
+The state's ownership policy states that SBAB, as a state-owned company, must act exemplary in sustainable business, and work strategically to integrate issues into the business strategy and set strategic sustainability goals.